sbhanu2112/beer-recommendation/README.md

 # Rating-Aware Beer 🍺 Recommendation System

-### Note: This Project also has web user interface ready for use : https://recommendbeer.streamlit.app/ Enjoy!

 This is an intelligent beer recommendation system that combines **predictive quality assessment** with **similarity-based recommendations** to provide both what users want and educational guidance about better alternatives.

 Simply give a prompt describing what you are craving, and the system will: